Sandboxes

 Billing notes

-Billing accrues from state = "running" until state = "destroyed" or state = "paused".
+Billing accrues from state = "running" until state = "paused" or state = "destroyed".

 - Running: billed at the vCPU-second + GiB-second rate for your plan